 This may also explain why the RobotFalcon performed better than the drone.
 Since we were unable to follow birds individually, however, the lack of habituation we recorded could be either caused by us deterring naive birds each day due to the turnover of the bird population, or it may reflect an actual lack of habituation of individual birds.
 We cannot distinguish between these options, but it is likely that both processes have contributed to the observed pattern.
-We emphasize that for practical purposes the salient finding is that there was no decrease in success by the RobotFalcon in clearing fields over the three months of our field work.
+We emphasize that for practical purposes the salient finding is that there was no decrease in success by the RobotFalcon in clearing fields over the three months of our fieldwork.
 For measuring actual levels of habituation to the RobotFalcon, specific experiments in more controlled conditions in truly resident bird populations such as domestic pigeons should be carried out.

-A question remains what specifically made the flocks respond more to the RobotFalcon than to the drone: was this due to the falcon-like silhouette or due to the falcon-like colouration?
-Further studies are needed to disentangle this, for instance by revising either colouration (painting the model black) or morphology (while retaining the colouration).
-Notably, we aimed to mimic the hunting strategy of a peregrine real falcon when deterring birds both with the RobotFalcon and drone.
+A question remains as to what specifically made the flocks respond more to the RobotFalcon than to the drone: was this due to the falcon-like silhouette or due to the falcon-like coloration?
+Further studies are needed to disentangle this, for instance by revising either coloration (painting the model black) or morphology (while retaining the coloration).
+Notably, we aimed to mimic the hunting strategy of a real peregrine falcon when deterring birds with both the RobotFalcon and drone.
 To what degree did this impact the response of the birds and was the drone as successful in replicating this behaviour as the RobotFalcon?
-There was a size difference between the DJI drone and the RobotFalcon, with the wingspan of the
+There was a size difference between the DJI drone and the RobotFalcon, with the wingspan of the RobotFalcon exceeding the diagonal length of the drone (excluding rotors), which may also have contributed to the difference in response.